-- From the day the UPC becomes operational, it will have exclusive jurisdiction for the following actions relating to UPs and, subject to a transitional period and possible opt-out, relating to standard EPs and Supplementary Protection Certificates (SPCs): - o actions for infringement; - o actions for declarations of non-infringement; - actions for provisional and protective measures and injunctions; - actions for revocation of patents and for declaration of invalidity of SPCs; - o counterclaims for revocation; - o action for damages or compensation; - actions relating to the use of the invention prior to the granting of the patent or to the right based on prior use of the invention; - actions for compensation for licenses of right of UPs; - Decisions of the EPO in carrying out the administrative tasks regarding UPs. - All other actions are outside the jurisdiction of the UPC and thus remain within the exclusive jurisdiction of national courts, notably: - o actions concerning national patents; - o claims regarding ownership; - ° remuneration of employees' inventions; - ° contractual claims. - During a transitional period of 7 years (possibly extended to 14 years), actions for infringement or for revocation of an EP or an SPC may still be brought before national courts.
+- Since the day the UPC became operational, it has exclusive jurisdiction for the following actions relating to UPs and, subject to a transitional period and possible opt-out, relating to standard EPs and Supplementary Protection Certificates (SPCs):: - actions for infringement; - actions for declarations of non-infringement; - actions for provisional and protective measures and injunctions; - actions for revocation of patents and for declaration of invalidity of SPCs; - counterclaims for revocation; - action for damages or compensation; - actions relating to the use of the invention prior to the granting of the patent or to the right based on prior use of the invention; - actions for compensation for licenses of right of UPs; - Decisions of the EPO in carrying out the administrative tasks regarding UPs. - All other actions are outside the jurisdiction of the UPC and thus remain within the exclusive jurisdiction of national courts, notably: - actions concerning national patents; - claims regarding ownership; - remuneration of employees' inventions; - contractual claims. - During a transitional period of 7 years (possibly extended to 14 years), actions for infringement or for revocation of an EP or an SPC may still be brought before national courts.